ADDRESS

 First, you will be met by our friendly staff who will show you through to our comfortable reception area.
 Here you will be asked to fill out a few questionnaires so that we can collect a record and to learn more about the reasons for your visit.
 Our friendly staff are always at hand to assist anyone if needed.

 The chiropractor will go through the forms with you and take a thorough history.
 This is usually followed by an examination during which the chiropractor does specific tests designed to help with diagnoses.
-Some of the typical tests are explained below:

-Orthopaedic testing: These are tests specifically designed to rule in or help rule out certain conditions.
+Orthopedic testing: These are tests specifically designed to rule in or help rule out certain conditions.
 A common example of one of these tests would be the slumps test.
 This is done with the patient seated and the patient is asked to extend (straighten) one leg at a time and seeing if it produces discomfort in the low back or any sciatic type symptoms.
 This can also be preformed with head flexion (tucking the chin down).
-These tests, if positive would give an indication that there is possible disc involvement which in turn, would call for further orthopaedic and possible neurological tests to see if the sciatic nerve is being compressed or irritated.
+These tests, if positive would give an indication that there is possible disc involvement which in turn, would call for further orthopedic and possible neurological tests to see if the sciatic nerve is being compressed or irritated.

 Before a Gonstead chiropractor adjusts a bone, he will usually use a “listing” which is a description of a bone’s position in relation to the bone below it.
 For those who want the details, an example would be: L5 segment which is Posterior, with its spinous process rotated to the left 3mm and lateral the process inferior on the left side 4mm would be “listed” as L5 PL3 I.4 or if measurements are not noted it would be a PLI listing.
 To accomplish a precise correction, the adjustment may incorporate multiple angles in a single thrust The chiropractor uses the listing to tell him where to contact the segment, the line of drive (E.g. Anterior to posterior with counter clockwise torque and the depth and or rotation needed in a corrective thrust).